bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 carried over multiple QRT sessions may have different flow identifiers on each QRT session that it passes through.
-For example, there could be two QRT endpoints (A, B) each sending a set of RTP flows to a third QRT endpoint which is acting as an RTP mixer (M), which itself is then forwarding some or all of the flows onto a fourth QRT endpoint (C) which consumes the flows.
+For example, there could be two QRT endpoints (A, B) each sending a set of RTP flows to a third QRT endpoint which is acting as an RTP mixer (M), which itself is then forwarding some or all of the flows on to a fourth QRT endpoint (C) which consumes the flows.
 As it's likely that the QRT Flow Identifiers for the connections A->M and B->M will collide, the flow identifiers used on the connection M->C will use different flow identifiers.
 The allocation of identifiers to use is, again, not defined by this document.